2-Guys-1-Code/2guys1code/poker/README.md

 10. High Card
 When you haven't made any of the hands above, the highest card plays.
 In the example below, the jack plays as the highest card.

+We can start a game with X number of players
+The game shuffles the deck then deals the hands, alternating between the players